Amanda Crew: 2020–present

 In 2020, she appeared in the biographical crime thriller Target Number One.
 She played Anna Malarek, the wife of journalist Victor Malarek (played by Josh Hartnett).
-The film was released on July 10, 2020 to positive reviews from critics.
+The film was released on July 10, 2020, to positive reviews from critics.
 Crew starred opposite Alisha Wainwright in the horror television film There's Something Wrong with the Children.
 She played the mother of the titular children who begin exhibiting disturbing behavior after disappearing in the woods.
-The film premiered on January 17, 2023 on Epix and received positive reviews.
-She will star opposite Tom Felton and Ashley Greene in the thriller Some Other Woman.
+The film premiered on January 17, 2023, on Epix.
+She co-starred opposite Tom Felton and Ashley Greene in the psychological thriller Some Other Woman, which premiered at the Mammoth Film Festival on March 3, 2023, to mixed reviews from critics.

+Personal life

+She is married to actor Dustin Milligan.